pypa/pipx/docs/tutorial/install-applications.md

 ### Selecting applications from dependencies

 `--include-deps` exposes apps and manual pages from every dependency.
-Use `--include-apps-from` to expose resources from one dependency:
+Use `--include-resources-from` to expose resources from one dependency:

 ```
-pipx install "nox[tox_to_nox]" --include-apps-from tox
+pipx install "nox[tox_to_nox]" --include-resources-from tox
 ```

-Repeat `--include-apps-from` to select more dependencies. pipx records the selection for upgrade and reinstall.
+Repeat `--include-resources-from` to select more dependencies. pipx records the selection for upgrade and reinstall.
 The install fails and rolls back when a selected package is not a dependency with apps or manual pages.

 ### Running an application without exposing it